somedude72/blog-site/content/about.md

 comments: false
 ---

 Hi there!
-My name is Zichen Qin, and congratulations on stumbling into my personal website!
-I am a high school student located in Silicon Valley.
+My name is Zichen, and congratulations on stumbling into my blog website!
+I am a high school student in Silicon Valley.
 I enjoy programming, skiing, and cooking (although I'm not very good at it).
 I speak English, Mandarin, [Sichuanese](https://en.wikipedia.org/wiki/Sichuanese_dialects) with varying levels of proficiency.
 Here, you will find [blog posts](https://blog.withzichen.com/blog/) that I write when I experience extreme boredom or when I go through any noteworthy experiences.
-The blog posts probably won't be very frequently updated though.
+The blog posts probably won't be super good though.

 I've a friend who always jokes that I DDOS'd him whenever something broke in his computer or the web service he's trying to access.
 However, while me DDOS'ing my friend is a joke, [cybersecurity is most definitely not](https://blog.cloudflare.com/ddos-threat-report-for-2024-q4/).
 So, I kindly ask here that you — ahem — please refrain from sending extraneous packets to intentionally overwhelm my network infrastructure.
 No but seriously, don't DDOS me.